New Loan Officer Tips – 8 Useful Marketing Strategies for Generating Revenue

 Remember the answers to these questions and use them to inform your service.

-Check in with the customer throughout the lending process.
+Helpful loan officer tips are to remember to check in with the customer throughout the lending process.
 Ask the customer if they need anything else from you.
-And don't forget to follow up after the loan goes through to ask if you can do anything else for them.
+And don’t forget to follow up after the loan goes through to ask if you can do anything else for them.

-Online reviews matter to today's customers.
+Loan officer tips can also include reviews.
+Online reviews matter to today’s customers.
 A 2017 survey revealed that 97 percent of customers look at online business reviews and 85 percent give them as much weight as an in-person recommendation.

 The best way to get good reviews is to give good service, but it’s not always enough.
 Negative reviews happen to everyone, but you can turn them around if you follow up and see how you can make it right.